kadena-io/pact/docs/en/pact-functions.md

 *namespace*&nbsp;`string` *&rarr;*&nbsp;`string`

 Set the current namespace to NAMESPACE.
-All expressions that occur in a current transaction will be contained in the namespace NAMESPACE, and once committed, may be accessed via their fully qualified name, which will include the name-  space.
+All expressions that occur in a current transaction will be contained in NAMESPACE, and once committed, mayy be accessed via their fully qualified name, which will include the namespace.
 For example, if Alice were to define an interface named AbstractBob in the namespace Carl, then it would be referenced by the name Carl.AbstractBob.
 ```lisp
 (namespace 'my-namespace)
 ```